frypatch/The-Price-of-Remembering/book/CHAPTER_25.md

 Lugosi measured his words now.
 “The situation is not so simple.”

 A pause.
 A shift.
-Then, given the weight of a quiet knife—
+Then, given the weight of a quiet knife.

 “Fascino moves against Roderick.”